kevbaldwyn/sentry-auth/README.md

 	)

-You can then extend this class to create your own models ie in your app/models/ directory in User.php:
+You can then extend this class to create your own models:

+	// app/models/User.php:
 	class User extends \KevBaldwyn\SentryAuth\Models\User {

 		// your own model definition

 	}

+	// update the model config
+	// app/config/packages/kevbaldwyn/sentry-auth/sentry.php
+	'users' => array(

+		'model' => 'User'

+	)

 sentry-auth/src/config/sentry.php can be used to overwrite any sentry default config options by defining any sentry config options with the same keys as you'd find in cartalyst/sentry/src/config/config.php